iamthedarksaint/Data_Engineering/week6/api/README.md

 uvicorn main:app --reload
 Live API Testing:
-The API is also accessible at sofascoreapi.vercel.app on Vercel.
+The API is also accessible at https://sofascoreapi.vercel.app/docs on Vercel.